Hendrix-CS/csci150/index-S22.md

 ## <a name="goals">Learning Goals</a>

-Upon completing this course, our goal is for you to be able to:
+Upon completing this course, our goal is for you to be able to: test

 * Build computer programs to:
   * Effectively solve realistic problems.